Hypopharyngeal (Lower Throat) Cancer: Staging and Treatment

 The goal of surgery is to remove as much of the cancer as possible while sparing healthy tissue or organs near the tumor.
 There are a few surgeries that may be used to treat cancer of the hypopharynx:

-- Vocal Cord Stripping: The top layers of tissue on the vocal cords are stripped away using a long surgical instrument.
+• Vocal Cord Stripping: The top layers of tissue on the vocal cords are stripped away using a long surgical tool.
 This is used to biopsy or treat stage 0 cancer.
-After recovery, the normal speaking voice is usually maintained.
+After you recover, your normal speaking voice often returns.

-- Cordectomy: Either part or all of your vocal cords are removed.
-How much this effects your ability to talk depends on how much of the vocal cord is removed.
-If only part of the vocal cord is removed, you may have hoarseness.
+• Cordectomy: Either part or all of your vocal cords are removed.
+How much this affects your ability to talk is based on how much of the vocal cord is removed.
+If only part of the vocal cord is removed, your voice may be hoarse.
 If both cords are removed, you will not be able to speak normally.

-- Laryngectomy: There are a number of different types of laryngectomies:
+• Laryngectomy: There are many types of laryngectomies:

-- Hemilaryngectomy: Used in smaller tumors of the vocal cords, involves the removal of one side of the larynx (and one vocal cord).
-Because some vocal cord remains, you will still be able to talk after, but your voice may change.
+• Hemilaryngectomy: Used in smaller tumors of the vocal cords, involves the removal of one side of the larynx (and one vocal cord).
+Because one vocal cord remains, you will still be able to talk after, but your voice may change.

-- Total Laryngectomy: Used in advanced cancers, the entire larynx is removed.
-The windpipe (trachea) will be brought up through the skin on the front of the neck creating a hole (stoma) that you will now breathe through, rather than through your nose or mouth.
+• Total Laryngectomy: Used in advanced cancers, the whole larynx is removed.
+The windpipe (trachea) will be brought up through the skin on the front of the neck making a hole (stoma) that you will now breathe through, rather than through your nose or mouth.
 This is known as a tracheostomy.
 You will not be able to speak normally.
 After recovery from the surgery, you should be able to swallow normally.

-- Laser Surgery: In laser surgery, an endoscope is placed into your mouth and down into your throat to find the tumor and then vaporize or cut out (excise) the tumor using the laser that is on the tip of the endoscope.
-If this technique is used to remove part of the vocal cord, it can result in a hoarse voice.
+• Laser Surgery: In laser surgery, an endoscope is placed into your mouth and down into your throat to find and vaporize or cut out (excise) the tumor using the laser that is on the tip of the endoscope.
+If this technique is used to remove part of the vocal cord, it can cause a hoarse voice.

 Some patients may need a partial or full pharyngectomy, which is the removal of the throat.
 If the cancer has affected your thyroid, you may need a thyroidectomy.

-Talk with your care team about surgical options you have, any concerns about your body image and function, what you will need to do to heal after surgery, and side effects that you may have.
-You will likely need to see providers after surgery to help you with your speech and dietitians to help with making sure you are getting enough nutrition.
+Talk with your care team about your surgical options, any concerns about your body image and function, what you will need to do to heal after surgery, and side effects that you may have.
+You will likely need to see providers after surgery to help you with your speech and dietitians to help make sure you are getting enough nutrition.

 Radiation Therapy